Mascot Has Absolute Perfect Reaction to Loss in Wild Game

 But on Sunday night, the internet was in love with a new guy, Staley Da Bear.

-All agreed that his strong reaction on the field was something of a masterpiece and people have plenty to say about it.
+Of all the Bears and eagles highlights, all agreed that his strong reaction on the field was something of a masterpiece and people have plenty to say about it.

 The Eagles will advance to play the top-seeded New Orleans Saints in Sunday’s divisional round, but not before the internet recovers from some considerable internet breakage at the hands of the Bears mascot.